-Has the reputation as being the top safari destination in Africa with almost a quarter of the country set aside for conservation.
+Tanzania is considered to be one of the top safari destinations in Africa with almost a quarter of the country set aside for conservation.
 It is home to Serengeti National Park, the great wildebeest migration (well over 1 million animals), Ngorongoro Crater, and Mt.
 Kilimanjaro.
 The wildebeest migration is one of the world’s last great spectacles of nature that is constantly on the move, traversing in a clockwise pattern.
 This pattern of movement allows for incredible wildlife viewing any time of the year.
-For those looking for a quieter experience, Tarangire and Lake Manyara offer exceptional camps and game viewing (with great opportunities for walking safaris and night game drives) and can easily be added on to an itinerary to include the Serengeti and the Ngorongoro Crater.
+For those looking for a quieter experience, Tarangire and Lake Manyara National Parks offer exceptional camps and game viewing (with great opportunities for walking safaris and night game drives) and can easily be added on to an itinerary to include the Serengeti and the Ngorongoro Crater.
 This is often referred to as the Northern Circuit.

 Click on the following link for detailed information on Tanzania’s world famous parks and preserves.
-Tanzania Tourism
+Tanzania National Parks